monsterkodi/noon/README.md

 - easy to read
 - easy to write
 - fast to parse
-- no need to escape characters
+- normally no need to escape characters

 #### disadvantages